Midwife in the Tire Swing

 “I’m afraid I don’t know who, young lady.
 Oh, dear me—there I go again.
 What I meant to say is that I don’t know his name.
 But I know that he’s here.
 Oh yes, indeedy-do.
 He has come.”

-Francyann held the back of a hand against her forehead and with a balletic grace that belied her creaky knees and deathly pallor slowly descended to the floor.
+Francyann held the back of a hand against her forehead and with a balletic grace that belied her creaky knees slowly descended to the floor.
 Heidi knelt to take her pulse.
 Weak but regular.
 She brought a Dixie cup of water from the cooler and, slipping an arm under Francyann’s neck, raised her slightly.
 “Here, drink this.
 Just a sip.”

 “Where am I?”